 What is a torsion spring?

-Above is door that was temporarily clamped, so it can continue to be used before the springs get replaced.
+Above is a garage door that was temporarily clamped, so it can continue to be used before the springs get replaced.

 Pictured above are the replaced torsion springs for the first door pictured.